cylc/cylc-doc/src/7-to-8/caveats.rst

    * https://github.com/cylc/cylc-ui/issues/74
    * https://github.com/cylc/cylc-ui/issues/82

+Static Graph Visualization
+   Not yet been reimplemented for Cylc 8.
+As an interim measure the ``cylc graph``` command can generate a basic PNG image of a workflow graph if Graphviz is installed in the Cylc environment.

 Log Files
-   The ability to view job log and other files is yet to be implemented.
+   The ability to view job logs and other files in the web UI is yet to be implemented.
+For the moment:

+   * use ``cylc cat-log``
+   * look in your ``cylc-run`` directory
+   * use Cylc Review from Cylc 7.9.5/7.8.10 (the latest version is compatible with Cylc 8)

 Multiple Selection
    Multiple selection is yet to be implemented, however, it is possible to issue action for multiple tasks (e.g. ``kill``) without using